epistax1s/mqtt-ghost/doc/docs/build_from_source.md

 # Build from Source

-This section explains how to build and run `mqtt-mimic`.
+This section explains how to build and run `mqtt-ghost`.

 ## Prerequisites